 Mary and John didn't reach a decision that evening.
 In fact, we're not even going to tell you what they finally decided.
 After all, what they decided might not be best for your family.

 But the methods they used can be repeated anytime you face a major purchase.
-If you think it through and do a little calculation (a spreadsheet program makes it even easier) you can make an informed decision that best meets your needs.
+If you think it through and do a little calculation you can make an informed decision that best meets your needs.

 Happy shopping (and saving)!